 After the one day you can cap the hole to seal up the treatment.

 Now it’s important that you DO NOT fill the hole with any kind of foam or caulking because if there are eggs in it, they won’t be able to move over the treatment when they hatch.
 Leaving the inside tunnels open but the exit capped insures the problem won’t spread.
+And side note; FS MP is the only option that can kill all stages of insects so even if there were eggs in the gallery, it would kill them.
+This is just one more reason why it would be the way to go.

 Again, filling these holes with foam sealant will just make the problem worse so follow these guidelines and you’ll get it resolved the first time you try.